veracity/veracity-documentation/common/markdown/container/container.md

 # Overview
-Some text

-Quick-Start

-- some list
+Veracity Storage Containers are allowing you to store unstructured data at a massive scale in block blobs.
+There are no limitations to what type of unstructured data you may store, and you may also dump database files into the storage for sharing.
+You may store images, video, audio or timeseries.
+Your stored data can then easily be shared with others for data analysis eather in the cloud or on-premises at the service provider.

+Quick links:

-- some list
+- Spesifications
+- Regions for storage
+- Awailabbility, backup and disaster recovery

-# Quick start
+# Storage Spesifications
 ## Some header
 Some text

+# Regions for storage
+Veracity is designed for global scale, and will suport storage in a numeber of regions.
+At the moment the there are two regions in general availabiity, one in EU and one in USA.
+You are able to select this during the creation of the storage container in MyData or by setting the the storageLocation parameter using the provisioning API.
+All regions in public availability will have full feature support in Veracity.

+## What region to choose

+# Availability, backup and disaster recovery
+## Storage awailability
+Some text

+## Backup and disaster recovery

 # Pattern & Practices
 In this section we will give theoretical and practical recommendations on how to best develop, design and implement your service

 # References

 # GitHub